Inspiring & motivating your hybrid sales team.

 Here at Uspire, one of our principles of success is that everybody in your Company is responsible for sales and business success; it’s not just people with ‘sales’ in their title.
 Customers are more precious than ever, and under exceptional circumstances we must understand what support our people need to able to show up strongly for our customers.

-I’ve been honoured to have coached several senior leaders in the last year, from sales through to finance, supply chain and IT.
+I’ve been honoured to have coached several senior leaders recently, from sales through to finance, supply chain and IT.
 In every conversation, the challenge has been around how to redress the over-focus on task and the increased feeling of a work/life overload.
 Here are some of the things they are saying:

 “ I need to keep us focused on delivering the numbers”